-Thorough review
+Thorough Review

-Advise if necessary
+Advice if necessary

 Based on the information provided to us, we will advise on any issues that need to be resolved to minimise risk and ensure a valid notice is served.